 - In the years since then, another dromaeosaur has been found matching Jurassic Park's raptors for size, and it lived in roughly the same time and place as the raptor Grant was digging up.
 It's called Dakotaraptor.

-- In Jurassic Park III, Spinosaurus was portrayed as being larger than Tyrannosaurus rex and at that time it was believed to be the other way around.
+- In Jurassic Park III, Spinosaurus was portrayed as being larger than Tyrannosaurus rex and at that time it was believed to be the other way around (though some paleontologists listed it as being longer than Tyrannosaurus, at 50 feet in length).
 Later in 2006, Spinosaurus turned out to be not only larger than a T. rex but also the largest carnivorous dinosaur of them all.
-A later evidence indicates that Spinosaurus was also aquatic, making the climatic scene where it rises out of the water while swimming also somewhat accurate (and at the same time its maneuverability on dry land and the dramatic fight from Jurassic Park 3 very unrealistic).
-Of course, it's now thought that it was quadrupedal or semi-quadrupedal instead of bipedal like in the movie so it kind of cancels itself out.
+A later evidence indicates that Spinosaurus was also aquatic, making the climatic scene where it rises out of the water while swimming also somewhat accurate.
+Of course, it's now thought that it was short-legged instead of long-legged like in the movie so it kind of cancels itself out.

 - In Quatermass and the Pit (1967), the protagonists uncover remains of primitive humans from five million years ago.
 The characters state that no such remains have ever been found that far back in time before.
 At the time, the oldest known hominids were three million years-old members of the genus Australopithecus, but in 1994, a newly discovered five million years-old hominid, Ardipithecus, was announced.